 What are some of the areas I can volunteer in?

 Internships have been held in many departments, including:

-- humanitarian education
+- humanitarian and first aid education

 - international finance